rubyreferences/rubyref/_src/content/language/metaprogramming.md

       @value ||= expensive_calculation
     end

-With metaprogramming, we can encapsulate this pattern into `memoize` method, allowing to write code like this:
+With metaprogramming, we can encapsulate this pattern into `memoize` method, allowing us to write code like this:

     memoize def value
       expensive_calculation